-Situated on the platform at the Emsworth station it is neat, organised and welcoming.
-They also do very good cup cakes.
+Carriages Cupcake and Coffee Shop was my introduction to Emsworth.
+On the platform at the Emsworth station it was neat, organised and welcoming.
+Serving their home baked cup cakes.

 But it was the book exchange which captured my interest.

 “So a business plan was put together by the Emsworth Residents Association and Southern Rail.”

 And the community pitched in, helping to start a small business in a village that has managed to retain it’s charm.